ali8137/ecommerce-backend/README.md

 or using MySQL workbench UI

 💡 **TODO:**
-- [ ] for the current application features, initialize/populate the database with the initial necassary data for the application like products, categories, ...
+- [ ] for the current application features, initialize/populate the database with the initial necessary data for the application like products, categories, ...

 ---